dbarella/steganographic-image-processing/README.md

-This is a script for encoding images – you provide a `host` image (first argument, the image that everyone will see at first glance) and a `payload` image (second argument, the image that will be hiding within the host image.
+This is a script for encoding images – you provide a `host` image (first argument, the image that everyone will see at first glance) and a `payload` image (second argument, the image that will be hiding within the host image).
 There is an (implicit) requirement that both images be the same size, but I haven't actually tested that, so hey, give it a try and see what happens?